Medically reviewed on June 25, 2018

-To take delayed-release rabeprazole (AcipHex Sprinkle), open the capsule and sprinkle the medicine into a spoonful of soft food such as applesauce, yogurt, or baby food made from fruit or vegetable.
+Do not swallow a delayed-release capsule (AcipHex Sprinkle) whole.
+Open it and sprinkle the medicine into a spoonful of soft food such as applesauce, yogurt, or baby food made from fruit or vegetable.
 You may also mix the medicine with apple juice, Pedialyte, or infant formula.
-Swallow right away without chewing.
-Do not save the mixture for later use; it will go bad after 15 minutes.
+Swallow the mixture right away without chewing.
+Do not save it for later use.

 Some conditions are treated with a combination of rabeprazole and antibiotics.
-Use all medications as directed by your doctor.
-Read all patient information, medication guides, and instruction sheets provided to you.
-Ask your doctor or pharmacist if you have any questions.
+Use all medications as directed.

-Take your medicine for the full prescribed length of time.
-Your symptoms may improve before your condition is completely cleared.
+Take your medicines for the full prescribed length of time, even if your symptoms quickly improve.

 Call your doctor if your symptoms do not improve, or if they get worse while using rabeprazole.